< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On February 5, 1893, residents of South Bend seize the records and seals of Pacific County and transfer the county seat to South Bend, as dictated by voters in the previous November's election.
-Oysterville residents had challenged the vote in court, but lost.
+Oysterville residents challenged the vote in court, but have lost.
 The party from South Bend arrives at Oysterville in boats and by foot from the landing at Nahcotta and enters the courthouse to gather the implements of the county government.
-County Auditor Phil D. Barney (b.
-1864) resists, but the rest of the Oysterville-based county officials acquiesce and the county's records and seals are loaded onto steamers and taken to South Bend.
+County Auditor Phil D. Barney (1864-?) resists, but the rest of the Oysterville-based county officials acquiesce and the county's records and seals are loaded onto steamers and taken to South Bend.

 Pacific County Seats